Walking the Ancient Terraces of Moray and the Salt Mines of Maras

 Getting There

-Maras and Moray are located close to each other, making visiting both sites convenient in a single day.
-They are accessible from Cusco or the Sacred Valley by bus, taxi, or as part of a guided tour.
+Maras and Moray are close to each other, making it convenient to visit both sites in a single day.
+They are accessible from Cusco or the Sacred Valley by bus, taxi, or guided tour.

 Entrance Fees